AdobeDocs/campaign-standard.en/help/sending/using/about-typology-rules.md

 ---
-title: About typology rules
+title: About typologies and typology rules
-description: Discover how typology rules work in Adobe Campaign.
+description: Discover how typologies and typology rules work in Adobe Campaign.
 page-status-flag: never-activated
 uuid: a98ebc36-172d-4f46-b6ee-b2636a1007c9
 contentOwner: sauviat